Vualto/vudrm-public-docs/docs/source/VUDRM-CPIX.md

 ## Unified Streaming Integration

-Use our [CPIX Edge Reverse](https://cloud.docker.com/u/vualto/repository/docker/vualto/cpix-proxy) Proxy in order to work with USP.
+Use our [CPIX Edge Reverse Proxy](https://cloud.docker.com/u/vualto/repository/docker/vualto/cpix-proxy) in order to integrate with USP.